holmstead/WSAA_coursework/README.md

     source venv/bin/activate

-Tested if server worked:
+Copied all the server files to the directory and tested if server worked:

     python3 flask_app.py

 Had to pip install `mysql-connector` in the virtual environment.
 Pushed up to github.
-Then went to pythonanywhere website and started a new bash console and cloned the repo:

-    git clone https://github.com/holmstead/deploytopythonanywhere.git   (https)

-Go to 'Open Web tab' and selected 'new web app'.
-Set the soiurce code as follows:

-    Source code: /home/holmstead/deploytopythonanywhere

 Created requirements file:

     pip freeze requirements.txt

+Started a new bash console on pythonanywhere and cloned the repo:

+    git clone https://github.com/holmstead/deploytopythonanywhere.git   (https)

 Created new database "recipes".

-Checked if that worked:
+Checked if it worked:

     mysql> show databases;
     +--------------------+